Dr Ruby Tsang

 Ruby is a Senior Research Associate in Integrative Epidemiology of Obesity Group and the Immunopsychiatry Research Group.

-Her current work explores associations between genetic liability to Alzheimer's disease and vascular dementia, circulating immune proteins and early-life infections.
-Her other research interests are in mental-physical multimorbidity and life course epidemiology, and have been involved in projects examining the development of mental-physical multimorbidity in later life, and mental and cardiometabolic health trajectories in early life.
+Her current work explores associations between genetic liability to dementia, circulating immune proteins and early-life infections.
+Her other research interests are in multimorbidity and life course epidemiology, and have been involved in studies examining the development of mental-physical multimorbidity across the life course.

 She holds a PhD in Psychiatry from UNSW Australia, and her doctoral research investigated the biological and environmental factors contributing to late-life depression.
-Prior to joining the IEU, she worked as a Researcher at the Nuffield Department of Primary Care Health Sciences, University of Oxford, analysing English primary care data on influenza and COVID-19 vaccine adverse events and uptake; and as a Postdoctoral Research Assistant at the Department of Psychiatry, University of Oxford, looking at longitudinal patterns of depression and cognitive change using data from ageing cohorts in different countries.
+Prior to joining the IEU, she worked as a postdoctoral researcher at the Nuffield Department of Primary Care Health Sciences and the Department of Psychiatry, University of Oxford.

 Publications